jimCresswell/e2e-web-test-framework-jvm-demo/README.md

 ### The Specifications

 The scenarios driving the tests are in the [features directory](src/main/resources/features/).
 The examples are divided into
-  * Specifications checked [through the UI](features/user_experience/booking.feature) of the service under test.
+  * Specifications checked [through the UI](src/main/resources/features/user_experience/booking.feature) of the service under test.
-  * Specifications checked [through the REST API](features/network_behaviour/booking_api.feature) of the service under test.
+  * Specifications checked [through the REST API](src/main/resources/features/network_behaviour/booking_api.feature) of the service under test.
-  * Scenarios describing [known regressions or bugs](features/regressions/regressions.feature).
+  * Scenarios describing [known regressions or bugs](src/main/resources/features/regressions/regressions.feature).
 These should be regularly reviewed to decide if the issues they describe are still a risk or if they should be deleted or moved to a specification.

+### Notes on test reliability.
+UI tests with WebDriver are flaky, they throw up false negative test failures frequently, due to WebDriver itself, network failures, browser rendering quirks, and the interactions of multiple asynchronous systems.
+Even with the small number of UI scenarios in this example test suite it is not completely reliable.
+This is one of the reasons that end-to-end tests through the UI should be kept to the minimum acceptable number, testing key user journeys only.
+More complete testing of the system and UI can pushed down to API contract tests, integration tests and UI component tests with mocked data and services.

 ## Use